Share Ownership Scheme

 - income satisfied was below certain levels or

-- a housing tenant purchaser who wanted to buy a private house and return a local authority house to the local authority
+- a housing authority tenant purchaser who wanted to buy a private house and return a local authority house to the local authority

 - a tenant for more than one year of a housing association house under the capital loan scheme.

-Shared ownership schemes involve the purchaser taking at least a 40 percent stake and renting the remainder from the authority.
+Shared ownership schemes involve the purchaser taking at least a 40 per cent stake and renting the remainder from the authority.
 Qualifying households must be

 If the household income was below €28,000, it was possible to qualify for a rent subsidy for up to between €1000 and €2,500 per annum.
 There was a requirement for a deposit which could be waived.